 Although we understand the challenge, we are not currently in a position to make an accurate assessment of the likely scale of environmental migration.
-Still, it is expected to affect a significant number of people.
 Most of the figures being bandied about are mere guesstimates, i.e. rough estimates or speculation.
 This is mainly because there is no agreement on what constitutes a generally accepted definition of the phenomenon, nor upon the method for collecting figures and data.
-On top of this, the manifold causes of environmental migration make it difficult for experts to base their estimates on reliable research.
-12 It seems likely that the figures suggested by Professor Norman Myers of Oxford University are the most accurate.
-In the early 2000s, he stated that if global warming continued, the world could expect to see around 200 million migrants by 2050 as a result of climate change.
-13 In late 2017, the President of the German Federal Intelligence Service, Bruno Kahl, said that the global scale of environmental migration would grow "dramatically" to reach the hundreds of millions.
-14
+On top of this, the manifold causes of environmental migration make it difficult for experts to base their estimates on reliable research.12 It seems likely that the figures suggested by Professor Norman Myers of Oxford University are the most accurate.
+In the early 2000s, he stated that if global warming continued, the world could expect to see around 200 million migrants by 2050 as a result of climate change.13 In late 2017, the President of the Federal Intelligence Service, Bruno Kahl, said that the global scale of environmental migration would grow "dramatically" to reach the hundreds of millions.14